paul-mcaviney/blog-preview-card/style-guide.md

 - Weights: 500, 800

 > 💎 This is a free+ challenge.
 So, if you want to see all the design details and practice working with professional tools like Figma, you can download the design file from where you downloaded the starter code.

+> See hover and focus states for all interactive elements on the page

+> The font sizes in this project a slightly smaller in the mobile layout.
+Find a way to reduce font size for smaller screens without using media queries.